LorgSoftware/lorg/README.md

 This project licensed is under GNU AGPLv3 (GNU Affero General Public License version 3).
 The terms and conditions of this license are in the `LICENSE` file.

+Note that in the section "2.
+Basic Permissions.", the license gives you the right to copy and paste small code snippets for various purposes (share snippets of the code, use snippets for your own work...) without the need of covering your own work under GNU AGPLv3.

+> This License acknowledges your rights of fair use or other equivalent, as
+> provided by copyright law.

+In other words, if you integrate in your project some small parts of the code from this project, you are not forced to license your work under GNU AGPLv3.

 ## Copyright

 ```